gkgaurav31/gkgaurav31.github.io/_posts/2024-11-09-secure-coding-in-c-and-c.md

 }
 ```

-If more than 8 characters are entered, this causes undefined behavior since `gets()` doesn’t limit input size.
+If more than 8 characters are entered, this causes undefined behavior since `gets()` doesn't limit input size.

 Here's the implementation of `gets()` method in C: